marckoch/billpayevolutiondemo/README.md

 see README.md files in the subfolders.

+please check the comments "NOTICE: ..." in the build.xml files

 ## Status

 * [x] `InitialVersion` has been updated (Java 8, remove raw types, introduces typed collections, removed warnings in IntelliJ, etc.)